keyle/site-gen-r/README.md

 ### Blogging

-The blogging system works pretty much the same, except `<x-title>` is replaced by `<x-blog-title>` to tell the generator that this is a blog post, and it will be included in the RSS and linked from the homepage.
+The blogging system works pretty much the same, except I use `<x-blog-title>` instead of `<x-title>` to tell the generator that this is a blog post.

+It will be included in the RSS and linked from the homepage.
 Note that this last part is pretty much custom to suit my own needs, but could be abstracted out further.